jiajunng/amq-federation-openshift-demo/README.md

    ```
    The *test* prefix indicates for which addresses the Routing layer should forward messages to the broker.
 The address *test* matches the address of the Fuse AMQP clients used to produce/consume messages.

-## Run the producer and consumer
+## Running the demo
-  You can run both producer and consumer by running:
+  To run the demo, need to start the producer and consumer to begin the sending and receiving of messages.
+You can do so by running maven command locally:
   ```
   $ mvn
   ```

- * You will be able to see the whole flow on the Interconnect visualization:
+ * Once the AMQ clients are running, you should be able to see the whole traffic flow on the Interconnect web console:

  ![Final_result](https://user-images.githubusercontent.com/25560159/79955530-81cd1380-84b1-11ea-9eb1-b5644d8bc645.png)